-Warmeston OÜ is promoting FSC/PEFC certification for Sustainable Forest Management.
-We explain to our suppliers its criteria and importance and give priority to FSC/PEFC certified suppliers.
-Warmeston OÜ has prepared an environmental policy and a supplier's code of conduct that will be signed with all suppliers.
-These two documents promote legal and sustainable forest management and exclude timber from undefined sources and from Woodland Key Habitants.
+Warmeston OÜ is promoting FSC and PEFC certification for Sustainable Forest Management.
+We explain to our suppliers its criteria and importance and give priority to FSC and/or PEFC certified suppliers.
+Warmeston OÜ has prepared a supplier's code of conduct that will be signed with all suppliers.
+Amongst other this document promotes legal and sustainable forest management and excludes timber from undefined sources.